 When someone owes child support, spousal support or a property settlement as part of an Oregon family law case, they have a “judgment” against them.
-The way you clear the judgment against you is by having the other person sign a ‘Satisfaction of Judgment’ which gets filed with the court.
+You can clear the judgment by having the recipient of the support or settlement sign a ‘Satisfaction of Judgment’ which gets filed with the court.
 A Satisfaction of Judgment is basically an official receipt which says that you owed a certain amount, but that it has been paid, either partially or in full.

 Why does this matter?

 In you have a judgment against you in Oregon, a lien automatically attaches to any real property you own in the county in which the judgment is filed.
 The Satisfaction serves to remove the lien once it’s been filed.
 If you have real property in multiple counties, the judgment can be recorded with the county recorder for the applicable county to attached a lien to the real property there.